CartoDB/carto-vl/docs/support/02-contribute.md

 - Add a descriptive title.
 - Write a good description, answering the following questions:
-    - what is happening?
+    - What is happening?
-    - what should happen?
+    - What should happen instead?
-    - how to reproduce the issue.
+    - How to reproduce the issue.
 Remember to include Browser, OS and carto-vl version.
-- Try to add an example showing the problem (using JSFiddle, JSBin or a just code snippet).
+- Try to add an example showing the problem (using JSFiddle, JSBin or a code snippet).

 ## Contributing code

-Best part of open source, collaborate in CARTO VL code!
-We like hearing from you, so if you have any bug fixed, or a new feature ready to be merged.
-Those are the steps you should follow:
+The best part of open source: collaborate directly with our CARTO VL code!
+If you have fixed a bug or have a new functionality on your hands, we'd love to see it!
+These are the steps you should follow:

 - Sign our Contributor License Agreement (CLA) [Learn more here](https://carto.com/contributions/)
 - Fork the carto-vl repository.